-AutoDock Vina is a bioinformatics tool which is used to perform in- silico docking of proteins with a ligand.
+AutoDock Vina is a bioinformatics tool that is used to perform in- silico docking of proteins with a ligand.
 It provides many options depending on the needs of a user.
 This tool offers blind docking and binding in a specific pocket as well, which is sometimes more demanding when the binding site is already known.
 This article will guide you to dock a protein with a ligand in a specific binding site/ pocket.

 We are docking a protein Human Serum Albumin (HSA) protein with a ligand Sodium Octanoate (SO), but HSA is already complexed with 3-carboxy-4-methyl-5-propyl-furanpropanoic acid (CMPF).
 We want to bind SO in the same site where CMPF has already bound in HSA.